-The following actions and arrangements are in place to minimise the risk of harm to persons on the premises should a pollution incident occur:
+During care and maintenance, the following actions and arrangements are in place to minimise the risk of harm to persons on the premises should a pollution incident occur:

 - Emergency evacuation procedure. - Emergency isolation and shutdown systems for all plant machinery. - Clearly signposted emergency assembly point.